skorokithakis/netproxy/README.md

 1) Running a DNS server exposed to the entire internet is a very bad idea.
 2) Setting your primary DNS to a server in the US will slow your internet down significantly.

-To avoid these problems, you can change your hosts file to point everything to your netproxy IP (this is outside the scope of this document), and you can omit forwarding port 53.
+To avoid these problems, you can change your hosts file to point everything to your netproxy IP, and you can omit forwarding port 53.
 That means you should run docker like so:

     docker run -p 80:80 -p 443:443 -d skorokithakis/netproxy

 which should be much safer and faster.
+To generate the hosts file, just run:

+    python writehosts.py

+in the same directory as config.json (after having replaced your IP in the file), and a hosts file will be generated.
+Just append it to your normal hosts file like so:

+    sudo cat hosts >> /etc/hosts

+And everything should now go through the proxy.